j-bresson/j-bresson.github.io/projects.md

 </p>

 <p>
-Composers <a href="https://www.avinjar.no/" target="_">Anders Vinjar</a>, Alireza Farhang, as well as Paul Best (software engeneering intern, co-supervised with Diemo Schwarz) were my main collaborators on this project.
+Composers <a href="https://www.avinjar.no/" target="_">Anders Vinjar</a>, <a href="https://www.alirezafarhang.com/post/traces-of-expressivity-data-stream" target="_">Alireza Farhang</a>, as well as Paul Best (software engeneering intern, co-supervised with Diemo Schwarz) were my main collaborators on this project.
 Anders Vinjar is currently following-up on it, in the context of a musical researcxh residency at IRCAM (2019-2020).
 </p>